Rilee Rossouw: Domestic cricket

 In October 2018, he was named in the squad for the Rangpur Riders team, following the draft for the 2018–19 Bangladesh Premier League.
 He was the leading run-scorer for the team in the tournament, with 558 runs in 14 matches.
 In November 2019, he was selected to play for the Khulna Tigers in the 2019–20 Bangladesh Premier League.
 In July 2020, he was named in the St Lucia Zouks squad for the 2020 Caribbean Premier League.
 However, Rossouw was one of five South African cricketers to miss the tournament, after failing to confirm travel arrangements in due time.
 In November 2020, he was named in the squad for the Melbourne Renegades in the 2019–20 Big Bash League season.

 In November 2021, he was selected to play for the Dambulla Giants following the players' draft for the 2021 Lanka Premier League.
 In April 2022, he was bought by the Oval Invincibles for the 2022 season of The Hundred in England.

 In May 2022, he signed with Somerset County Cricket Club for the T20 Blast.

+In late 2025, Rossouw moved from the Pretoria Capitals to the Joburg Super Kings (JSK) for the fourth season of the SA20.
+On 1 January 2026, he made history by hitting the winning runs in the first-ever SA20 Super Over, leading JSK to victory against Durban's Super Giants.
+Rossouw started the 2026 season as JSK's leading run-scorer before an injury in mid-January sidelined him for a portion of the tournament.
+In the 2026 PSL Draft, Rossouw was re-acquired by the Quetta Gladiators for approximately PKR 5.55 crore, continuing his long-standing association with the franchise.